ray-project/enhancements/reps/2023-10-13-accelerator-support.md

 ```

 A single `ACCELERATOR` resource for the ability to schedule a task on any accelerator
-and an `accelerator_family` is also introduced to allow specifying the family of the accelerators to use:
+and an `accelerator_family` is also introduced to allow specifying the family of the accelerators to use.
+People feel this is less obvious or expclit than having a reosurce name per accelerator family
+and the ability to schedule a task on any accelerator is not that needed.

 ```python
 @ray.remote(resources={"ACCELERATOR": 1})